Murder of T. Maniam: Murder

 After the short but swift attack, the two men left in their truck.
-An ambulance arrived at around 7.25 am and the paramedics pronounced Maniam dead at the scene.
+An ambulance arrived at around 7.25 am, and the paramedics pronounced Maniam dead at the scene.
 Dr Teo Eng Swee, the forensic pathologist from the Health Sciences Authority, conducted an autopsy and found that the cause of Maniam’s death was due to severe head injuries.
-The base of Maniam’s skull was cracked from ear to ear and there were at least four blows inflicted to the left side of his head and one to the right, and another to the neck.
+The base of Maniam’s skull was cracked from ear to ear, and there were at least four blows inflicted to the left side of his head and one to the right, and another to the neck.
 A part of Maniam’s right middle finger was also being hacked off by the blows as he raised his right hand to defend himself.
 Defensive injuries were also concentrated on his arms and hands.

 Investigations

 Inspector Gordon Toh, a police officer who was formerly mentored by Maniam, became in charge of the case when the police were contacted about the alleged murder.
 When Toh began his investigations into his mentor’s death, he heard from Fairos that she recognized one of the two assailants as 25-year-old Loganatha Venkatesan, the boyfriend of her mother and Maniam’s estranged second wife, 51-year-old Julaiha Begum.

 Based on this information, the police tried to look for Venkatesan in Little India.
 An informant contacted the police and told them that Venkatesan was about to fly out of Singapore very soon, and he was right at the moment at his lawyer’s office to settle his affairs before he was due to board his flight.
 The police managed to arrive on time at the lawyer’s office to arrest Venkatesan as a suspect in relation to the murder of Maniam.
 Later, the police managed to arrest a former neighbour of Julaiha, and the neighbour told the police where to find Julaiha before he was released.
-Based on the address given, the police arrived at a Tah Ching flat occupied by an ethnic Malay family, who rented a room for both Julaiha and Venkatesan.
+Based on the address given, the police arrived at a Tah Ching flat occupied by an ethnic Malay family, who rented a room to both Julaiha and Venkatesan.
 Julaiha, who was at the flat when the police arrived, became the second person to be arrested as a suspect in her husband’s murder.